-For the 3-day virtual event, students will participate in our admitted student sessions and have the opportunity to meet with faculty and staff, learn about campus resources, and learn more about New Orleans.
+For the in-person events, students will participate in our admitted student sessions and have the opportunity to meet with faculty and staff, learn about campus resources, and learn more about New Orleans.
 This program is hosted by the Office of Undergraduate Admission in partnership with the Office of Multicultural Affairs and the Center for Academic Equity.

 What matters my freshman year in high school?
 What classes do I take?
 Rather than waiting until the end of high school to prepare for college, the 8th Grade Bridge program enables middle school students to spend a day at Tulane and learn how to prepare for success in high school.
 Whether that is getting good grades, selecting appropriate courses or joining an extracurricular, this program emphasizes how to build a solid foundation early on in high school.
 This program is for any interested local schools and community based organizations.